corusm/t-youtube-downloader/README.md

 Have fun with this little work around :D

 Important infos:
-- Mutltiple users at the same time
+- Mutltiple users at the same time possible
 - Self hosting => Telegram blocks bots that violate the copright
     - You can use the bot on your own risk